-Component/Receptor Definition and Scope Access and Mobility The Proposed Project's effect on access needs along and adjacent to the project corridor based on an analysis of trip origination and destinations; The Proposed Project's effect on community mobility and connectivity; The potential for changes in evacuation routes; The potential for increased transit reliability for existing routes and anticipated transit benefits associated with the new facility; The potential for changes in tourism as a result of increased or decreased access to resources; The potential for impacts on economic resiliency as a result of tourism change.
-Income and Economics The potential for job creation during project construction and implementation; The prioritisation of equitable business and employment opportunities; Effects to tourism based on improved access.
+Component/Receptor Definition and Scope Access and Mobility The Proposed Project's effect on access needs along and adjacent to the project corridor based on an analysis of trip origination and destinations; The Proposed Project's effect on community mobility and connectivity; The potential for changes in evacuation routes; The potential for increased transit reliability for existing routes and anticipated transit benefits associated with the new facility; The potential for changes in tourism as a result of increased or decreased access to resources; • The potential for impacts on economic resiliency as a result of tourism change.
+Income and Economics The potential for job creation during project construction and implementation; The prioritisation of equitable business and employment expectivities; The prioritisation of equitable business and employment opportunities;Effects to tourism based on improved access.
 Housing The potential for relocations necessary for project construction; The potential for new development; The potential for impacts to housing availability and affordability.